jack-skinner-552/youtube-extension/README.md

 ## Installation

+0. Read these [instructions](https://developers.google.com/youtube/v3/getting-started) to get a Youtube API key, and save it in a file called apiKey.txt.

 1. Clone or download this repository to your local machine.
+Move apiKey.txt into the directory containing the repo files.

 2. Open your browser and go to `chrome://extensions/` (for Chrome and compatible browsers).